 Tobaks & Tändsticksmuseum

-Skansen incorporates a few other museums, including the Tobaks & Tändsticksmuseum, which traces the history and culture of smoking...
+Inside the vast open-air park of Skansen are several other museums, including the Tobaks & Tändsticksmuseum, which traces the...

 The Skansen Aquarium is worth a wander, its residents including piranhas, lemurs and pygmy marmosets (the smallest monkeys in the...